Treehouse of Horror XXII: Dial D for Diddily

 In a parody of Dexter, after hearing a voice that he thinks is God telling him to murder people, Ned Flanders becomes a serial killing vigilante, targeting characters who are Homer's enemies.
 When Ned discovers that Homer is the one who has been duping him into committing murder (by way of a Bible-shaped receiver), Homer argues that God does not exist and starts burning Ned's bible, only to be stopped and strangled to death by God Himself.
-Marge begs God to reverse everything that has happened, but God tells her that Satan is the one who is running the world.
+Marge begs God to reverse everything that has happened, but God tells her that Satan is the one who is running the world, and Satan demands a cup of coffee from God.
 When Ned thinks that this scenario cannot get any worse, it is revealed that Satan is sleeping with Ned's deceased wife, Maude.

 In the Na'vi

-In a parody of Avatar, taking place in the future, Krusty the Clown sends the military force to the planet Rigel 7 to find the a sacred extract Hilarrium, so he can easily entertain his Nazi audience.
+In a parody of Avatar, taking place in the future, Krusty the Clown sends the military force to the planet Rigel 7 to find the sacred extract Hilarrium, so he can easily entertain his Nazi audience.
 The military recruits Bart and Milhouse to befriend the alien race in avatar bodies.
 They succeed in this and Bart ends up getting Kang's daughter pregnant after falling in love with her.
 They go to the queen, whose extract used to reduce the mood swings of pregnant women is the Hilarrium they're looking for.
 Milhouse then contacts the military of their location, which then attacks the natives.
 In the battle, the natives are helped by all the animals of the planet, which eventually defeats the military.
 Kang and Kodos then admit that they would have just given the Hilarrium to the humans if they just asked.